 The O-1 visa is one of the most prestigious nonimmigrant visas available.
 Because of this, the USCIS evaluates each case under very stringent rules.
 If the evidence you submit does not satisfy the evaluating officer, you could experience a rejection or denial.
 The best way to ensure that you’ve done everything right the first time and to protect your investment is to have an expert handle your case.

-To schedule a consultation with our office and speak with one of our immigration attorneys, you can fill out this contact form and get started on your O-1 visa today!
+To schedule a consultation with our office and speak with a VisaNation Law Group immigration attorneys, you can fill out this contact form and get started on your O-1 visa today!